-Inserting a video: Go to the Insert tab in the menu bar and select Video… to open up the Insert video window.
-At the top of the window you will see three tabs; Search, By URL and Google Drive.
-These are the three places you can get videos from.
+Go to the Insert tab in the menu bar and select Video to open up the Insert video window.
+At the top of the window you will see two tabs; YouTube and Google Drive.
+These are the two places you can get videos from.

 Transitions: Google Slides has a number of transitions to help you segue from one slide to the next.
-Go to Transition… in the toolbar to open up the transition and animation panel.
-In this panel, click the No transition drop down to see the different options.
+Go to Transition in the toolbar to open up the motion pane.
+In this panel click the None drop down to see the different options.

 Whilst it’s tempting to use a number of different transitions to jazz up your deck, we advise keeping things simple, so as not to distract from your story.
-Typically, we like to use Dissolve (which gives a subtle fade effect) for most slides in the deck, as this is a good way to transition between slides without distracting the audience.
+Typically, we like to use Dissolve (fades between slides) for most slides in the deck, as this is the most subtle way to transition between slides without distracting the audience.
 At the end of each section, we like to use Fade (fade to black) to accentuate the break between sections in a more obvious way.

 If you want to apply one transition to all slides, click Apply to all slides below the transition drop down.

-Animation: To access the animation pane, either click Transition… in the toolbar, or go to the Insert drop down in the menu bar and select Animation.
+The motion pane is nice and easy to access.
+Either click Transition in the toolbar, or select an object, go to the Insert drop down in the menu bar and select Animation.
 Here you can view all the animated objects in your presentation, and access the range of animation options that Google Slides has to offer.
 You’ll see that there aren’t as many options as some other presentation software, but the essentials are there.

-To animate an object, first select it.
-Then, click Select an object to animate in the Animation pane.
-Using the animation drop down (which usually defaults to Fade in before an animation has been selected) you can choose from a variety of animation options.
+To animate an object begin by selecting it, then click Add animation in the Motion pane.
+Using the animation drop down (which defaults to Appear before an animation has been selected) you can choose from a variety of animation options.
 Options such as Fly in and Fade in make your objects appear on the slide.
 Conversely, Fly out and Fade out make objects that are already on your slide disappear.

 You can also choose when your animation will begin with the Start condition drop down.
+Your animations will happen in order from top to bottom as they appear in the Motion pane.
 Choose between On click (animation starts when you click with mouse or keyboard), After previous (animation starts after the previous animation) or With previous (animation starts with the previous animation, or directly after the previous slide has ended).

 Adjust the Duration slider to set the time it takes for your animation to complete.

-As a web-based program, Slides makes great use of hyperlinks, so you can easily navigate between Slides, web-pages and other documents as you present.
+As a web-based program, Slides makes great use of hyperlinks, so you can easily navigate between Slides, web pages, and other documents whilst you present.

 Hyperlinking text and objects